Psychology

 These mental health professionals are a great asset in the education system.
 School psychologists work with students to help them succeed academically, grow socially, and overcome emotional and psychological challenges.

-If you are interested in pursuing a career as a school psychologist, consider checking out our Psychology Program Overview or speak with an Admission Advisor to learn more about our programs.
+If you are interested in pursuing a career as a school psychologist, consider checking out our Graduate School of Psychology or speak with an Admission Advisor to learn more about our programs.

 References: